akuity/kargo/docs/docs/35-references/10-promotion-steps.md

 # Promotion Steps Reference

+## Built-in Steps

-This reference document describes the promotion steps that are built directly into Kargo.
+This section describes the promotion steps that are built directly into Kargo.
 Steps are presented roughly in the order in which they might appear in a typical promotion process.
 Similarly, configuration options for each step are laid out in order of their applicability to typical use cases.

 :::info
 Promotion steps support the use of [expr-lang] expressions in their